2023 Solar Incentives Guide for Bellingham, MA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Net Metering: Make sure you talk with your Bellingham utility company about signing a net metering contract.
+• Net Metering: Be sure to speak to your Bellingham utility company about signing a net metering contract.
 This will allow you to receive credit towards your utility bill every month for the value of excess energy your solar panels generate.
 You might receive either a dollar-for-dollar credit or a percentage of the value.

-• Tax Exemptions: These may come in the form of property tax exemptions, which can let you ignore the value added by your solar panels when paying property tax on your home.
+• Tax Exemptions: These may come in the form of property tax exemptions, which let you ignore the value of your solar system when paying property tax on your house.
 You could also look for exemptions on sales tax at the time of purchase.

 Best Regional Coverage